reflectoring/reflectoring.github.io/content/blog/2022/2022-05-27-one-stop-guide-mapstruct.md

 }
 ```

-As you can notice the data type for the id field is different from the User object and the name field needs to be broken into `firstName` and `lastName`.
+As we can notice the data type for the id field is different from the User object and the name field needs to be broken into `firstName` and `lastName`.
 Hence, we will define our custom default method in the previous mapper interface directly with our logic:

 ```java
 @Mapper